markevers-dev/denotes/README.md

-# notes-app
+# DeNote 🦕

- A note-taking app to learn Vue.js/Nuxt, UnoCSS and Oak
+A modern note-taking app.

+Made using Vue.js/Nuxt + UnoCSS in the Front-end and Deno/Oak + Postgres in the Back-end.